 State statute provides that the Regional Transportation Authority is a public body and all meetings are open to the public.
 Under the RTA statute, none of the RTA members has veto power which helps to foster regional collaboration.

-RTA Sales Tax
+RTA Excise Tax

-The RTA plan is funded by a countywide transaction privilege tax, or sales tax, which is collected by the State of Arizona.
+The RTA plan is funded by a countywide transaction privilege tax, or excise tax, which is collected by the State of Arizona.
 The state, in turn, transfers the collected funds to a regional transportation fund account.
 The tax may be collected for a maximum period of 20 years as spelled out in the ballot.
 The tax applies to visitors as well as residents of Pima County.

 Sales Tax Collections